Lorenatiu/CI-CD/doc/ApprovalFlow.md

     ![Teams Requester Message](../images/InRuleCICD_label_requester_1.png)

-* At the same time, a message is sent to UserA ("admin" in the example), with the details of the action and a link that, once clicked, completes the action attempted by UserB and assigns the label to the intented revision.
+* At the same time, a message is sent to UserA ("admin" in the example), with the details of the action and a link that, once clicked, completes the action attempted by UserB and assigns the label to the intended revision.
 * The intended unapproved label does not get applied and, instead, a "PENDING xx" label is assigned to the rule application revision, where xx stands for the actual revision number.

     ![Slack Event 1](../images/InRuleCICD_label_request_1.png)

-* On approval, the "PENDING xx" label is replaced with the intended label in its assignemnt to the correct revision.
+* On approval, the "PENDING xx" label is replaced with the intended label in its assignment to the correct revision.
 A confirmation message is sent to both UserA and UserB, action triggered along with any other actions set for OnApplyLabel event.

     **Slack**